Meet the Board

 Secretary/Treasurer-Carole R. Myers

-Wendy Nehring, PhD, RN, FAAN, FAAIDD (Johnson City) is Dean and Professor at the College of Nursing, East Tennessee State University.
+(Johnson City) Dean and Professor at the College of Nursing, East Tennessee State University.
 Prior to her deanship, she served as Associate Dean for Academic Affairs, Director of the Graduate Program, and Associate Professor at the College of Nursing, Rutgers University.
 Dr. Nehring is nationally and internationally known in the fields of intellectual disabilities and high-fidelity nursing simulation.
 She is a fellow of the American Academy of Nursing and the American Association on Intellectual and Developmental Disabilities.

-Kelly A. Wolgast, DNP, MSS, RN, FACHE (Nashville) is an Assistant Professor and Director of the MSN in Healthcare Leadership program at Vanderbilt University School of Nursing, Nashville, TN.Kelly has many years of executive nursing and healthcare leadership experience and has a strong background in Medical-Surgical Nursing.
+(Nashville) Assistant Professor and Director of the MSN in Healthcare Leadership program at Vanderbilt University School of Nursing, Nashville, TN.Kelly has many years of executive nursing and healthcare leadership experience and has a strong background in Medical-Surgical Nursing.
 Kelly earned her Baccalaureate degree in Nursing from Penn State University, a Masters of Science in Nursing (Administration and Education) from Vanderbilt University, a Masters in Strategic Studies from the U.S. Army War College, and a Doctorate in Nursing Practice (Executive Nurse Leadership) from the University of Alabama at Birmingham.
 Kelly is a Fellow in the American College of Healthcare Executives (ACHE).

 Susan Jacob, PhD, RN (Memphis) is Professor Emeritus from the University of Tennessee Health Science Center where she served as Executive Associate Dean and Interim Dean in the College of Nursing.
 Prior to that she served as Dean of the School of Nursing at Union University.
 She currently serves as an accreditation consultant for Schools of Nursing and an education consultant for Faith Community Nursing through the Church Health Center.
 She co-authors Contemporary Nursing: Issues, trends, and management.
 Dr. Jacob has consistently served in leadership roles in Sigma Theta Tau International and the Tennessee Nurses Association.
 Susan served as a board member for the Nursing Institute of the Mid-South and has been a strong supporter of the Action Coalition and efforts to advance nursing.

-Mona Wicks, PhD, RN (Memphis) is Professor and Associate Dean for Research in the College of Nursing at the University of Tennessee Health Science Center (UTHSC) in Memphis, Tennessee.
-She directed the UTHSC PhD Nursing Program from 2000 until 2006 and the Office of Research and Grant Support (ORGS), the college's nursing research center that supports faculty and student scholarship from 2005 until 2007.
-She currently represents the college's research interest on campus and in the community and collaborates with the Dean to develop and lead the college's research-focused strategic initiatives.
-Dr. Wicks' research focuses on cultural diversity/cultural competence and conducting research to eliminate health disparities, particularly among black women who are family caregivers.
+Mona Wicks, PhD, RN, FAAN (Memphis) is Professor in the College of Nursing at the University of Tennessee Health Science Center (UTHSC) in Memphis, Tennessee.
+She directed the UTHSC PhD Nursing Program from 2000 through 2006 and the Office of Research and Grant Support (ORGS), the college's nursing research center that supports faculty and student scholarship, from 2005 - 2012.
+Dr. wicks served as Associate Dean for Research from 2007 - 2012.
+She currently teaches PhD and DNP students and is the CEO and Chair of a non-profit organization that supports disadvantaged families.
+Dr Wicks' research focuses on cultural diversity/cultural competence and conducting research to eliminate health disparities, particularly among black women who are family caregivers.

 Helen Lane, MBA (Nashville) is Executive Vice President and Partner for c3/consulting, a management consulting firm based in Nashville.
 She leverages more than 25 years management experience to help healthcare companies through design and execution of critical business processes.
 Prior to joining c3, Ms. Lane was Vice President and Chief Information Officer for a healthcare solutions company where she improved clinical and administrative workflow and reduced costs in multiple physician practices.
 She is a board member of the Tennessee Health Information and Management Systems Society and the Nashville Ronald McDonald House.